 The CCAC’s Oil & Gas Initiative is aimed at reducing emissions of short-lived climate pollutants from oil & gas industry operations, with a focus on methane and black carbon.
 Methane is a greenhouse gas at least 84 times more potent than CO2 over a 20-year time horizon, while black carbon emissions from oil & gas operations are thought to contribute to accelerated warming of the polar ice caps, among other negative consequences.

-This Initiative currently has two components: The Oil & Gas Methane Partnership, and a project to develop and demonstrate new technology to reduce black carbon from gas flares.
+This Initiative has two components: The Oil & Gas Methane Partnership, and a project to develop and demonstrate new technology to reduce black carbon from gas flares.
+We are currently developing a series of studies to measure methane emissions from oil and gas infrastructure in different parts of the world, in order to improve knowledge about such emissions.
 Other components may be added by the CCAC partners over time.

 Under the CCAC’s Oil and Gas Initiative, both projects describe complementary work plans to support the Coalition’s objectives for the reduction of SLCP emissions.
 However, the focus of each of the components is significant and distinct.
 Different emissions sources may, in some cases, be co-located within a single large facility, but are more often located at distinctly separate locations within the oil and gas production system.